tlevine/dada.pink/notes/retirement.rst

 If I find a way to substantially reduce my housing expenses, I need a lot less money.
 The most likely way I see myself doing this is purchasing some form of real estate in a cheap place.
 I figure that this could reduce my housing expenses to something more like $6,000.
+(That includes the opportunity cost of the money I spend on the house.)

 More importantly, the marginal cost of a kid would probably be much lower as I would probably wind up with a bigger house or apartment than I would